 – 50g teff flour, chosen for its whole grain goodness and to lower the glycemic index of the dough

-– 75g potato starch (which I hope you can find without any sulfites, otherwise you can probably use arrow root as a substitute)
+– 75g potato starch (in the U.S. Shiloh Farms has assured me that their potato starch is sulfite-free; but if you can’t find any without any sulfites , you can probably use arrow root as a substitute)

 – 1 TBSP ground chia + 1 tsp ground flax + 1 tsp psyllium husk, OR 4 tsp ground chia + 1 tsp ground flax (as binding agents)